 Plaza San Martin

 For travelers who give it time, Lima gives travelers a chance to experience a city that is vibrant, dynamic, full of history, culture, museums, boutiques, and that offers amazing Pacific sunsets.
 The cherry on top – Lima is a melting pot metaphor come to life and reflected in its internationally recognized cuisine.
-Browse our destination guide below for essential facts, travel tips, and top attractions for a Lima tour.
+Browse our guide below for essential facts, travel tips, and top attractions for a Lima tour.

 Colonial churches, historic houses, the scenic Plaza de Armas and the monumental architecture that surrounds recall the times when Lima was the wealthiest city in Peru.
 Today, it’s a favorite gathering place for Limeños, Peruvians, and travelers from around the world.